basho/riak_kv/docs/query_sub_system.md

 The default it 5 (in practice this means 4, unless your written queries land exactly on quanta boundaries.)

 **Note**: this value is again derived from a 'rule of thumb' - the TS team would love to hear the results of experiments under real workloads.

+**Note**: it is now possible to specify TS tables that don't use a quantum function, merely composite keys.
+In this world a partition key is set like `PRIMARY KEY((family, series), family, series, additionalkey1, additionalkey2)`.
+Queries against tables like this are like queries that span a single quantum in quantised data.

 ---